ahmadmoa/bwapp_A3-xss-sql-injection-/bwapp A3 writeup.md

 nothing change

 "sleep(0.5)" is a database function that causes the database to pause for 0.5 seconds and this is a time delay to check if the query executed
-# symbol is used to comment out the rest of the original SQL query
+# '#'symbol is used to comment out the rest of the original SQL query
 trying ' or 1=1 AND sleep(0.5)#  and the web page paused for 0.5 seconds so there is a sql injection can happens